-This is one of the core texts I recommend inside Make Writing Real, not because I rock the TOMS shoes but because I believe *so much* in Mycoskie's passion-to-purpose mindset.
+This is one of the core texts I recommend inside my digital courses, not because I rock the TOMS shoes but because I believe *so much* in Mycoskie's passion-to-purpose mindset.

 (Though I may or may not be the poster-child for the TOMS sunglasses, that’s beside the point.)

 I mentioned earlier that you might experience some push-back, initially, from students.
 But you might experience some intense enthusiasm, too!

 Even if the thought of a passion project opportunity lights your kids up like the 4th of July, they’re still going to struggle when it comes to actually pinning down their passions.